umarquez/Golang-examples/readme.md

 > Is the simulraneously execution of (possibly related) computations (_doing a lot of things at once_).

 An example code that shows how to implements parallelism using `runtime.GOMAXPROCS()` function inside the _init()_ function.

+### rc_mutex
+Example of a rance condition code and mutex for preventing unwanted behavio r.

 ## constants
 Program that declares and use some constants, it also use the _`iota`_ value.